A step-by-step gumpaste Open Rose video tutorial showing everything you need to know as if you were in the classroom with me, nothing is left out.

 Click the video play button to load the video and then click again to start…

-My project, this time, is to make an Open Rose, and It’s completely different from the closed tea rose.
-This is an open shrub rose, which is very suitable for making in sugar.
-It has several rows of open petals that are assembled around a fluffy center together with buds and leaves.
+This time, my project is to make an Open Rose, and It’s completely different from the closed tea rose.
+This is an open shrub rose, which is very suitable for reproducing in sugar.
+It has several rows of open petals assembled around a fluffy center and buds and leaves.

 It makes a fantastic display, and I will show you how to assemble the flowers, buds, and leaves into an arrangement that you can put on a celebration cake.